-“If you have religion but a bad heart, you have nothing.”
+“If you have a bad heart, you have nothing.”

-During the past few hours together, I felt that Rocky lived the philosophy that he spoke, and I asked Rocky why he gave such attention and consideration to others; specially in his attention to the little details, like the napkin he folded for me earlier or the smiles he gave to others in passing.
-Life, he told me, is in the details.
-It is in the small things that we find joy, and it is in little ways that we make someone else’s day better and bring a smile to someone else’s face.
+Rocky is a detailed man — even his philosophy show an attention to the small happenings of life.
+Life, he says, is in the details.
+It is in the small things that we find joy, and it is in little ways that we bring a smile to someone else’s face.

-“You can’t live alone; if you live alone, [let’s say] you have everything and you need no one… til when?
+“You can’t live alone.
+Let’s say you do have everything and you need no one… til when?
 One century?
 And after this?
 You will need someone!
 Someone to take your hand, [to help you] when you can do nothing.
 You cannot live alone — and we are not meant to live alone.
 We are made to live with others.
 Why?
-Because the power is together, it is not alone, even if you have everything.
+Because the power is together, it is not alone, even if you have everything.”

-“You have to share, [especially] your happiness.
-And you have to share it with the people who need it because maybe it could be you [one day].
-Share the good, not the bad.
-You should always think as if this person is you.
-Do like it is you.”
+“You have to share to be happy.
+And you have to share it with the people who need help because one day this could be you.
+You should always act as if this person is you.”

 Hospitality + Islam

-“The hospitality is in the religion.
-God says to make with human as you make with yourself or your family.
+“This sharing and hospitality are in Islam.
+God says to be with other humans as if you are with your family.
 Because why?
-You never know… maybe this person will be at your help one day when you are in bad position or in need.
-And maybe this person can be angel—it is God who send to you and to see how you will do with this person.
-A lot of people do not open the eyes.”
+Because you never know… maybe this person will be at your help one day when you are in bad position or in need.
+And maybe this person is an angel.
+Maybe it is God who send this person to you to see how you treat them.”

-While most Muslim people are incredible hosts with kind hearts and open minds, Islam has been given a bad name because of the actions of a few people.
-Rocky explained to me why acts of terrorism and hate crimes in the name of Allah are not, in fact, in line with the religion.
-Rocky would not even consider these people Muslim.
+While most Muslim people are incredible hosts with kind hearts and open minds, Islam has been given a bad name because of the actions of a few.
+Rocky explains to me why acts of terrorism and hate crimes in the name of Allah are not, in fact, in line with the religion.
+Rocky does even consider these people Muslim.